 The Commissioner’s Office is the Barcelona City Council body responsible for fostering the emergence and growth of the city’s Social and Solidarity Economy, whether by providing support for all current social and solidarity economy initiatives or by encouraging the creation of new ones.
-It is directly answerable to the First Deputy Mayor's Office, more specifically, the Area of Economy and Employment, Digital City and International Relations.
+It is directly answerable to the First Deputy Mayor's Office of Economy, Employment, Competitiveness and Tax.

 It was created in July 2015, as the Commissioner's Office for Cooperative, Social and Solidarity Economy and Jordi Via i Llop was appointed as its head.
-Since 1 July this year, Álvaro Porro has been the new Commissioner for Social Economy, Local Development and Consumption.
+Since 1 July this year, Álvaro Porro has been the new Commissioner for Social Economy, Local Development and Food Policy.

 The Commissioner’s scope for action includes the Social and Solidarity Economy, Time and Care Economy policies and the area of Consumption.
 That, therefore, involves the plans and strategies for promoting the Social and Solidarity Economy, plus the government measure for democratising care, and encouraging responsible consumption and food policies.